pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 print(workload_result.result)
 ```

-A more convenient way of interacting retrieving the result, especially if the execution the cloud is not expected to take long, is to use the `get_result` function.
+## Retrieval of Results

+If you wish to wait for the workload to be finished, before moving further with your code, you can use the `get_result` function.
 This function checks in set intervals the status of the workload until the workload is finished or the function has timed out.
 The polling rate as well as the time out duration can be set optionally.